codecraftsuk/web-dev-bootcamp/week_01_git/README.md

 ![image](images/dotgit.png)

 A **.git** folder.
 The **.git** folder is a special folder that is created when you initialize a Git repository.
 It contains the necessary files and information for Git to manage the repository and track changes to the files in it.

+## 2.6 Cloning an existing repository

+To clone an existing repository, you would first have to locate the repository on GitHub.
+In this case, you will have to locate the repository on github.
+We will use the following example:

+**find a repository that we can clone here**

 # 3. Git Commands